In Need of a New Combi Boiler?

 As much as you may like the idea of instant hot water, combi boilers are not an ideal fit for every home.

 If your home is quite large with several bathrooms, ensuites etc a combination boiler may not be the right choice.
-Because combis heat the water instantly, the amount of hot water available may not be able to keep up with demand.
+One of the most common combi problems we encounter is the lack of hot water when more than one hot water outlet is in use.
+Because combis heat the water instantly, the amount of hot water produced may not be able to keep up with demand.
 For example, if you have more than 1 shower operating at the same time.
+Because of this combi boilers are not recommmened for homes with more than one bathroom.

 The incoming water mains is not sufficient or erratic.
 Because combi boilers require a min flow rate to operate, if your mains water is to weak a booster pump and break tank will be required.
 This will increase installation and maintenance costs